 The fact that retinol is not as strong as prescription retinoids means that it is better tolerated by a wider variety of skin types.
 What’s more, in recent years, cosmetic chemists have figured out how to make retinol formulas time released: which means that the ingredient’s absorption happens more gradually, making it gentler on skin.

 An important point to consider: no matter what strength retinoid you choose, chances are you’ll experience an initiation period.
 Redness, irritation and flakiness are all common side effects, but should subside within the first couple of months.
 Start slowly, and scale back if you don’t see improvement over time.

 There are a lot of misconceptions about not being able to combine retinol with other potent ingredients like alpha and beta hydroxy acids.
 But dermatologists know that retinoids can pair extremely well with other active ingredients to address a variety of skin concerns.
 Here are some of Dr. Sandra Lee’s (aka Dr. Pimple Popper’s) favorite ingredients to combine with retinol:

 - Glycolic acid.
 This alpha hydroxy acid penetrates deep into the dead outer layers of skin, exfoliating to reveal newer skin beneath.
 Much like BHA, this allows your retinol to reach deeper, making it even more effective.
-In the morning, try SLMD Skincare Resurfacing Acne Swipes, with three types of exfoliants to slough away buildup.
-Apply Retinol Serum at night.
+In the morning, try SLMD AHA/BHA Swipes, with three types of exfoliants to slough away buildup.
+Apply Retinol Resurfacing Serum at night.